prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 Deltas can be thought of as cumulative counters that reset after every sample.
 So it is technically possible to ingest as cumulative and on querying just use the cumulative functions.

-This requires CT-per-sample (or some kind of precise CT tracking) to be implemented.
+This requires CT-per-sample (or some kind of precise CT tracking) to be implemented and it to be taken into acount for the `rate()`/`increase()` calculations.
 Just zero-injection of StartTimeUnixNano would not work all the time.
 If there are samples at consecutive intervals, the StartTimeUnixNano for a sample would be the same as the TimeUnixNano for the preceding sample and cannot be injected.

 The standard `rate()`/`increase()` functions do not work well with delta-specific characteristics, especially without CT-per-sample.
 The OTEL SDKs only emit datapoints when there is a change in the interval so samples might not come at consistent intervals.
 But `rate()` assumes samples in a range are equally spaced to figure out how much to extrapolate.